 Be sure to ask your supply chain solutions provider if your commodity or class of goods is eligible for the duty drawback program.

-Applying for the Duty Drawback Program
+How to Apply for the Duty Drawback Program

 The duty drawback program has had several iterations over the years, and the requirements and processes for applying have also changed.
 The most recent changes came at the end of 2018.
 On Dec.
 17, 2018, new rules and procedures for duty drawback came into effect under the Trade Facilitation and Trade Enforcement Act (TFTEA) of 2015.
 According to the latest updates, all duty drawback applications are now required to be filed electronically.
 Additionally, business owners now have five years from the import date to the filing date to apply for duty drawback and must provide proof of export to qualify.